gatapia/picnet_pbi_cli/readme.md

 ### Debug PBIX File
 `pbi debug -f <pbix-filename>`
 This command will list the pbix file contents and some useful information about each file

+## TODO
+- The Layout json file (and perhaps other) have embedded json strings, find a better way of supporting this